-#1 Breathe.
-The first thing you should do when someone hurts you is breathe.
+The first thing you should do when someone hurts you is to breathe.
 Try to let go of the initial anger you feel.
 If you react immediately, not only could you potentially say something you’ll regret, but you won’t know how things could have worked out if you were calmer.

 Once you cool down, focus on how you really feel and make more rational decisions.
-Go for a walk, exercise, or even have a snack and then come back to it.
+Go for a walk, exercise, or even have a snack and then return to it.
 [Read: How to forgive someone and unburden your mind]

-#2 Think about it.
-Once you have taken time away from the initial shock of being hurt, think about the situation at hand.
+Think about the situation at hand once you have taken time away from the initial shock of being hurt.
 Were you overreacting?
 Did someone hurt you directly or indirectly?
 Was this intentional?
 Consider all sides of what happened.

 They may be able to offer advice or even another perspective on the situation.
 It can be annoying when friends don’t take our sides, but playing the devil’s advocate can actually be a lot more helpful in the long run.
 Really listen to what they’re trying to tell you without feeling offended or hurt if they speak honestly.
 [Read: How to communicate in a relationship – 16 steps to a better love]

 It is always important to be open and discuss the issue with them when people hurt you.
 That is how you keep the lines of communication open and prevent bitterness and resentment in relationships.
 But, also pick your battles.
 This person may have hurt you, but was it an honest mistake, or was it an intentional slight?
 Was it something worth fighting over?